uw-ne/ep476/README.rst

 * Unit testing for robustness
 * Continuous integration
+* Understanding your tools

+  * Working with compiled languages: Using a compiler
-* Using a debugger
+  * Fixing mistakes: Using a debugger
-* Software performance: using a profiler
+  * Testing performance: Using a profiler

 * Build & Installation Management
 * Software Design

+  * Separation of concerns
+  * Introduction to object-oriented design

 * Scientific Computing

   * Numerical Methods